This tutorial goes through all the steps to getting started with Arduino Cayenne. It’s an easy way to enable a powerful IoT software for the Arduino.

 - If you need to monitor temperatures, then this is a great way to do it.
 If the temperature exceeds safe values, then you can set up alerts or triggers that will try to correct the temperature.

 - Detecting motion and sending notifications to the right people is another project you can do.
 Simply use a motion sensor with the Arduino to detect the motion and let Cayenne do the rest.

 I hope that this tutorial has shown you how to setup Arduino cayenne and that you didn’t run into any issues.
-If you have any feedback, tips or any issues, then please don’t hesitate to drop over on our forum.
+If you have any feedback, tips or any issues, then please don’t hesitate to drop a comment below.